benmatela/PeopleApp/README.md

 * Interfaces: Our interfaces eg IBaseRepository which has all the common fields across repositories.

 ### People.Domain
-* Entities: Core business objects representing data in the system (e.g., Person).
+* Entities: Core business objects representing data in the system (e.g. Person).
+* Events: Domain event for example when a new person is created (e.g. PersonCreatedEvent).

 This app currently uses `In Memory Database` but an example SQL Table design for our `Person` entity would look like: